Jo3690/SOG/README.md

 __5. Code and hyperparameters__

-The codes for node-centered mpnn, edge-centered mpnn, and subgraph mpnn are placed in "core/" folder.
+The codes for node-centered mpnn, edge-centered mpnn, subgraph mpnn, and data training are placed in "core/" folder.

+The codes for model training and testing are placed in "SubOptGraph" folder.

 "SubOptGraph/configs/*.yaml" are used for model hyperparameters.

-The model parameters are listed in SubOptGraph/Model_paras/ and SubOptGraph/blue_OLED_paras/ folders.
+The model parameters are listed in "SubOptGraph/Model_paras/" and "SubOptGraph/blue_OLED_paras/" folders.
 You can load them to make predictions with "test.py"